-Nominations are now open for the AgriScot Scotch Beef Farm of the Year and AgriScot Scottish Sheep Farm of the Year awards.
+Quality Meat Scotland (QMS) has issued a plea for entries and nominations for two prestigious awards – the AgriScot Scotch Beef Farm of the Year and the AgriScot Scottish Sheep Farm of the Year.

-The awards, which are sponsored by Thorntons Solicitors and supported by Quality Meat Scotland, set out ot find and reward Scottish farms which exemplify the best in beef cattle and sheep production.
+Both awards, which are sponsored by Thorntons Solicitors and supported by QMS, set out to find and reward Scottish farms or crofts which exemplify the best in beef cattle and sheep production.

-He said: “It’s really encouraging to know that what you do is appreciated and that people think you have done a good job.
-I would definitely encourage others to apply for the award.
-If you enjoy what you do and you’re passionate, then put your hat in the ring.”
+“It’s really encouraging to know that what you do is appreciated and that people think you have done a good job.”

-AgriScot chairman, Robert Neill, urged farmers to either apply themselves or nominate someone else for the awards.
+AgriScot event chairman, Robert Neill, encouraged people to put themselves, or someone they know, forward for the award.

-To nominate a farm for either award, email the details of the farms to firstname.lastname@example.org.
-Applications forms are also available to download at www.qmscotland.co.uk
+To nominate a farm for either award, email the details of the sheep and beef farms which you feel are doing a great job producing Scotch Beef and Scotch Lamb to email@example.com.
+Applications forms are also available to download here.